616.23 traffic control for field operations

 - Inspect and operate vehicles and equipment within the temporary traffic control zone appropriately.
-For MoDOT employees, refer to Safety Policies, Rules & Regulations Employee Handbook.
+For MoDOT employees, refer to Comprehensive Safety Program.

 In addition to the above items and those previously noted in Fundamental Principles, consideration of the following should enhance the safety and effectiveness of the workforce.